daskelly/ase/biased_SNPs/README.md

 source("../calculate_posterior_prob_biased.R")
 ```

+For a real analysis of non-simulated data,
-In `calculate_posterior_prob_biased.R` you may need to change
+in `calculate_posterior_prob_biased.R` you may need to change
-the assignment of `Y` and `N` a few lines after line 20 to
+the assignment of `Y` and `N` in lines 22-23 to
-reflect your real data rather than the simulated data.
+reflect your data rather than the simulated data.